Safe Haven Metal #1 Trusted Gold IRA Provider

 When it comes to investing in precious metals, the term “eagle” will often appear in conversations or websites.
 But what does it mean in the context of the precious metal industry?

 In this article we’ll explore the various types of American Eagle coins.
-Including the gold eagle, silver eagle, platinum eagle, and proof eagle.
+Including the American silver eagle, gold eagle, platinum eagle, and proof eagle.

 The above convocation of eagles has a story, and like all stories we must start at the beginning.